Women Sports Organizational Structures prior to the NCAA

 Eunice Aden 1905 – 1921

-1905 women’s sports is still primarily an intramural and inter-class event.
-“T” pins, letter sweaters, and a “Texas blanket” are awarded to those students who achieve the highest levels of participation based on a point system which is considered a significant achievement for female athletes on campus.”
+In 1905, women’s sports was still primarily an intramural and inter-class event.
+“T” pins, letter sweaters, and a “Texas blanket” are awarded to students who achieve the highest levels of participation based on a point system, which is considered a significant achievement for female athletes on campus.

 1906 “Letters” are approved for Women’s basketball